Dr Andrea Rocco

 My current research activity covers several topics in the broad fields of theoretical physics and biological physics.

 In theoretical physics my current focus is on fundamental problems in quantum mechanics.
-It concerns the theory of open quantum systems, and addresses questions regarding the emergence of decoherence, the quantum-classical transition, and the resulting thermodynamics in the classical limit.
+It concerns the theory of open quantum systems, and addresses questions regarding the emergence of decoherence, the quantum-classical transition, and the resulting quantum thermodynamics.

 In biological physics my interest is in off-equilibrium stochastic dynamics and critical phenomena in living systems, and in particular in noise-induced transitions in gene networks and non-ergodic behaviours.
-My bio-inspired research does not focus on building high complexity models of biological systems, but rather on uncovering general and fundamental properties of living matter.
+My bio-inspired research aims to uncover general and fundamental properties of living matter.

 This research relies on a strong and very active research group, counting over the years on a number of postdoctoral fellows and PhD students.
-It is funded by the John Templeton Foundation, the UK Biotechnology and Biological Sciences Research Council (BBSRC), The Leverhulme Trust, and the University of Surrey, which I gratefully acknowledge.
+It is funded by the John Templeton Foundation, UKRI (BBSRC and EPSRC), The Leverhulme Trust, and the University of Surrey, which I gratefully acknowledge.

 I am always happy to consider applications for PhD positions.
 Interested candidates are welcome to enquire by email to discuss suitable topics.
 Given the theoretical aspects involved, a solid mathematical or theoretical physics background is required in all projects.
 I don't have openings at the postdoctoral level at the moment, but a number of grant applications are currently under evaluation, and openings may appear in the close future.